freerange/jam-coop/app/views/pages/about.md

 ## How do I sell my music on jam.coop?

 We'd love to have you!

-We want to provide a personal service to our first musicians so that we can work out exactly what you need.
-If you are an adventurous early-adopter and don't mind some rough edges, please [get in touch](mailto:contact@jam.coop).
+[Sign up for an account](https://jam.coop/sign_up).
+Once you've verified your email address a link to "Add artist" will appear in the avatar menu at the top right of the site.

 ## Is jam.coop open-source?